-Turks and Caicos is a British Territory of 8 islands in the Caribbean with a formal population of approximately 15,000, mostly descendents of African slaves.
+Turks and Caicos is a British Territory of 8 islands in the Caribbean with a formal population of approximately 15,000, mostly descendants of African slaves.
 England appoints a Governor to the island for a minimum of three years, but the islands also have their own local government, a legislative council of 13 ministers.
 Because of their geographic location, the islands are a convenient stop in drug smuggling to the United States.
 The drug trade through the Islands climaxed in 1985, when U.S. authorities caught a native official bringing drugs to the United States.

 In February of 1996, a local jury acquitted four prominent Islanders of drug smuggling charges.
 The verdict caused much local celebration, as many Islanders viewed it as a triumph of blacks over whites and imperial subjects over imperial rule.
 That same month, Governor Martin Bourke, in an interview for a publication of the offshore financial industry, said that the island faced corruption, police incompetence, rising crime rates, drug trafficking, and drug addiction.

 On Wednesday, February 21, 1996, the Legislative Council of the Turks and Caicos Islands, with the support of both major political parties, sent a nine-page petition demanding the recall of Governor Martin Bourke.
 Petitioners and the ministers attempted to deliver the petition to the Governor’s home on Grand Turk, but found police blocking the entrance.
 They managed to get by, and demanded that they see the Governor.
 At first, Bourke refused to see more than two ministers, as they had no appointment, but after approximately 20 minutes, he came outside and accepted the petition.
-British authorities later viewed the manner in which protestors got through the police barricade as violent; although the protestors did push their way through, it does not appear that they used strong force or hurt any of the officers, and police and demonstrators got together later for sodas and a game of dominos.
+British authorities later viewed the manner in which protesters got through the police barricade as violent; although the protesters did push their way through, it does not appear that they used strong force or hurt any of the officers, and police and demonstrators got together later for sodas and a game of dominoes.

 On the same Wednesday, 300 people attended a meeting on the central island of Grand Turk, and the next day, another 500 attended a meeting on the island of Providenciales.
 The local government had scheduled these meetings to discuss the petition they were sending to England.
 Also in late February and early March, people on the islands held demonstrations and publicly denounced the Governor on a few occasions.